kencx/homelab/docs/backups.md

 ## Configuration

-Configuration can be performed via the Ansible [nas role](roles/nas.md) or manually.
+Configuration can be performed via the Ansible [autorestic role](roles/autorestic.md) or manually.

 - Ensure the external hard drive is present and functional.
 - Configure the `autorestic-backup` script with the backup drive's partition.